 The static floor-standing base of the LC4 is always painted black matt.
 The movable steel frame that rests on the frame is available in a chrome plated or black matt lacquered finish.

-Can I create a custom pattern, eg only black and white, for the patched hide covers?
+Can I create a custom pattern, e.g. only black and white, for the hide covers of the LC4 chaise longue?

 As hide is a natural product the pattern cannot be adapted to customer requirements.
 Requests can be passed on to the production, but cannot be guaranteed to be fulfilled, such is always dependent on which hides are delivered during the production period.